gamemanual0/gm0/source/docs/software/adv-control-system/control-system-internals.rst

   - Capable of full speed USB 2.0, and 5V output to charge a phone.
 The 5v output may be unreliable, it depends on the hub.
 - Internal Connector

-  - This connector is what is used to connect to the computer daughterboard.
+  - This connector is what is used to connect to the compute daughterboard.
 It has a UART connection, as well as power and ground.
 All Expansion Hubs have this connector, whether or not they are a Control Hub.

 Control Hub
 ^^^^^^^^^^^

-The Control Hub is an Expansion Hub with an embedded single-board computer daughterboard connected to it.
+The Control Hub is an Expansion Hub with an embedded single-board compute daughterboard connected to it.
 This enables it to not need a separate Robot Controller phone, as the compute board functions as the Robot Controller.
 Internally, LynxCommands are sent over from the daughterboard to the Lynx board over an internal UART connection.

 The compute board's physical layout is based on the 96Boards CE spec, and is visibly extremely similar to the `Dragonboard 410c <https://www.96boards.org/product/dragonboard410c/>`_.